vtalibov/SprintOverlay/README.md

 ## How does it work

 Paths to structures and structure-related information (e.g., crystal system, series, target) are stored in an SQLite3 database.
-SSDB interacts with the database to handle requests from NGL Overlay.
+The SSDB interacts with the database to handle requests from NGL Overlay.

+The viewer works with both combined and split structures.
+If the structure is combined, atoms of interest (e.g., ligands) should have the residue name `INH`.
+There may be issues with structures that have multiple models.

+To correctly represent intermolecular contacts, the connectivity in structural files must be curated.
+This includes multiple `CONECT` records for double/triple bonds, links for covalent inhibitors, defined tautomers for certain aromatic rings, etc.

 ## Development